 The ever popular Raspberry Pi is a hackers delight.
 You can use your Raspberry Pi to tinker with a variety of things.
-You can set it up to be an Intrusion Detection System (IDS) and put Snort on it to monitor network traffic.
-You can also set it up to be a little Evil Twin wireless access point.
+You can set it up to be an Intrusion Detection System (IDS) and put Snort on it to monitor network traffic or set it up to be an Evil Twin wireless access point.
 If you’re hell bent on not using a Virtual Machine you can even use it to test out *nix builds or complete OvertheWire exercises from.

 - Building Virtual Machine Labs: A Hands-On Guide If you’re looking at building a home lab this is the the book for you.
 Its hot off the press (June 6, 2017) and so most of the versions should still match up with what you’re trying to do.
 It covers a wide range of different software and applications.
 I highly recommend this book to any beginner homelabbers trying to build their first virtual pentesting network.

-- Blue Team Field Manual (BTFM) (RTFM) The same thing as the Red Team Field Manual but from the blue (defenders) perspective.
+- BTFM: Blue Team Field Manual The same thing as the Red Team Field Manual but from the blue (defenders) perspective.
 Lots of active directory and powershell snippets, important registry keys etc. A GREAT addition to system administration.

 - Violent Python: A Cookbook for Hackers, Forensic Analysts, Penetration Testers and Security Engineers This is a great book for learning about tool development with python.
 It’s basic, easy to follow and requires no previous knowledge of python or programming.